socialwifi/kubepy/README.md

 * `--replace` - if present, replaces deployments instead of updating them.
 Default: false.
 * `--host-volume <name>=<path>` Adds host volume to each pod definition.
 Can be used multiple times.
 * `--env <VAR>=value` Sets environment vatiable on every container.
+* `--max-job-retries <n>` While waiting for job to finish if it fails n times than delete job and fail.
+  Job sometimes can still be executed more than n times.

 There is also `kubepy-apply-one` command which is called as `kubepy-apply-one name1 [name2 ...]` It applies only files selected files.
 Names should be without ".yml".